-First, let us walk through the basics and history of emailing, to familiarise ourselves with this online tool.
-The word is an abbreviation for electronic mail, as it was the one of the first methods of communicating through the internet.
+First, let us walk through the basics and history of emailing to familiarise ourselves with this online tool.
+The word is an abbreviation for electronic mail, as it was one of the first methods of communicating through the Internet.

 You can now send images and videos to any of just one or all of your friends all at once.

 To get yourself started, you first need to create an account.
 There are countless domains out there, so just pick one of them; you can try Gmail, Hotmail, or Yahoo.

 Depending on why you’re creating one, your choice of domain will vary.

 Typically, if you work in an office a domain will be assigned to you, one that is usually owned by the company.